dune header The dune Dune du Pilat

 An uncontrollable movement

-Belonging to the large set of coastal dunes of Aquitaine, present from Hossegor to Soulac on about 200 km of coastline, the dune of Pilat is the only one, still in motion, which continues to advance inland.
+Belonging to the large group of coastal dunes of Aquitaine, present from Hossegor to Soulac on approximately 200 km of coast, the Dune du Pilat is always in motion.
+She continues to move inland.

 But how does it move?

-Carried away by the wind, each grain of sand climbs the softest slope of the dune, and descends the steepest slope.
-Finally, grain of sand, after grain of sand, the dune of Pilat advanced, burying everything in its path.
+Carried by the wind, each grain of sand goes up the gentlest slope of the dune, and down the steepest slope.
+Finally, grain of sand, after grain of sand, the Dune du Pilat advanced, burying everything in its path.

-Several attempts were made to stabilize it, but all were unsuccessful.
-Its progression seems inevitable in particular because of the scarcity of vegetation, without obstacle, it advances through the forest from one to five meters per year.
+Several attempts were made to stabilize it but all proved unsuccessful.
+Its progression towards the forest seems inevitable, particularly because of the scarcity of vegetation.

 PILAT OR PYLA